PerryPerrz/The-ScriptS/README.md

 Script to convert a PDF file to a sequence of text files, where each text file represents a page of the PDF.

+> family_tree.py

+Script to generate a family tree from rough data.

 ---

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)